 The new constructed wetlands will form the primary interface of the wetlands park to urban development on the west side.
-Retention of existing mature trees and longer term establishment of the Horseshoe bend Regional Park and Barwon River Trail (along Sparrovale Road) will significantly benefit from views and passive recreation opportunities associated with the development of the wetland.
-These works will be delivered by the City of Greater Geelong Capital Works Department.
+Retention of existing mature trees and longer-term establishment of the Horseshoe Bend Regional Park and Barwon River Trail (along Sparrovale Road) will significantly benefit from views and passive recreation opportunities as revegetation becomes established within the new wetland.

-Photo 22: Future Sparrovale Road Constructed Wetlands Site (Sparrovale Road)
+Photo 22: Sparrovale Road Constructed Wetlands Site (Sparrovale Road) prior to construction

-Photo 23: Future Sparrovale Road Constructed Wetlands Site (Harriott Road)
+Photo 23: Sparrovale Road Constructed Wetlands Site (Harriott Road) prior to construction